 Source: Genomic DNA isolation from Maize by Kristen A. Leach, Paula C. McSteen, David M. Braun

 Bonus tips: the process of grinding is the king for achieving success in plant DNA extraction.
-Grind well, hard and very roughly and make a super and even homogeneous solution of the tissue.
+Grind well, hard and very roughly and make an evenly homogeneous solution of tissue.

 Proper grinding will definitely give you the best DNA yield.

 The CTAB DNA extraction method is simple yet effective.
 It is cheap and most reliable in the DNA barcoding and RAPD analysis of different plants.